Can I Build ADU in Fort Worth, TX? (2026)

 Costs & Fees

-ADU permits in Fort Worth: Total estimated permit cost: $2,000–$8,000 total fees.
+ADU permits in Fort Worth: Total estimated permit cost: No codified total fee found; fee schedule not in City Code of Ordinances.
 Contact the Fort Worth Development Services Department for current fee schedule.

 Timeline